onebeyond/rascal/README.md

 ```javascript
 broker.subscribe("s1", handler)
 ```
 Rascal supports text, buffers and anything it can JSON.parse, providing the contentType message property is set correctly.
-For buffers leave it undefined, for text set it to "text/plain" and for JSON "application/json".
+Text messages should be set to "text/plain" and JSON messages to "application/json".
+Other contentTypes will be returned as a Buffer.
 The ```broker.subscribe``` method is heavily overloaded.
 Other variants are
 ```javascript
 broker.subscribe("s1", handler, callback)
 broker.subscribe("s1", handler, { prefetch: 10 })